 David Hatch, a one-time member of the Cambridge Footlights Revue, had a distinguished career in BBC radio behind him before being knighted for his services as chairman of the Parole Board.
-During the course of Ben’s book, David Hatch is diagnosed with a liver cancer that has metastasised, fights it, is brought low by it and ultimately succumbs to it.
+During the course of Ben’s book, David Hatch is diagnosed with a liver cancer that has metastasized, fights it, is brought low by it and ultimately succumbs to it.
 So interwoven with the story of the sometimes manic, sometimes mundane trip around Britain, we have the thread of Ben’s childhood, youth, adulthood, and the push-pull of his father’s personality.
 (And it seems to have been quite an outsize personality.)

 To be sure, it’s more than possible that my reaction to Are We Nearly There Yet? is coloured by my own relationship with my father and by his death from pancreatic cancer (which followed much the same course as David Hatch’s liver cancer).
-Still, I thought this was a good read, certainly funny (the “draft copy” texts for the guidebook especially amused me), but, yes, equally touching and moving.
+Still, I thought this was a good read.
+Certainly funny (the “draft copy” texts for the guidebook especially amused me).
+But, yes, equally touching and moving.
 I would definitely recommend it.

 This review is also published on the Amazon.co.uk page for Are We Nearly There Yet?.
 To visit Amazon’s page for this book click on the illo above or here.